Prairie Dog and Ferret Restoration

 Progress to Date

-APR deeded land is home to six prairie dog colonies (occupying 244 acres) that support diverse wildlife, including more than ten breeding pairs of burrowing owls.
+APR deeded land is home to six prairie dog colonies that support diverse wildlife, including more than ten breeding pairs of burrowing owls.
 We are monitoring these colonies and have closed prairie dog shooting on our private lands.
 In addition, we are working closely with U.S. Fish & Wildlife Service (USFWS), Montana Fish, Wildlife & Parks (FWP), and BLM biologists to ensure healthy prairie dog populations that can add to the habitat that already exists to support black-footed ferrets.

 Unfortunately in 2007, sylvatic plague struck five of the six colonies, as well as colonies on nearby CMR and BLM lands.
 Some prairie dogs continue to persist on these colonies at low numbers and we are mitigating the impacts of plague by dusting prairie dog burrows with the insecticide Deltamethrin, which controls fleas infected with the plague bacterium.
+We are pleased to report that populations and rebounding and towns have grown in the last couple of years.